laironald/patentprocessor/readme.md

 * Use vowels, not secret shorthand 1337 cmptr cd fr nmng vrbls.
 * Line length to 80 characters, no more.

+### Running Tests

+Before committing changes or submitting a pull request, please make sure that the code passes all of our tests.
+There are two sets of tests:

+* Integration tests: these test the end-to-end status of the preprocessor.
+From within the `integration/` directory, run the script `run_integration_tests.sh`.
+If you do not see any diff output, then the test has passed.
+* Unit tests: these test individual components of the preprocessor.
+From within the `test/` directory, run the script `patenttest.sh`.
+The output will let you know if any tests have failed.

 ## Configuring the Preprocessing Environment